 You can also give your garden an instant splash of colour in January by adding winter bedding plants (like pansies and cyclamen) to pots or hanging baskets.

-And finally, if you plan on growing potatoes this year, then January is a good time to chit them.
+If you plan on growing potatoes this year, January is a good time to chit them.
 This guide from Gardeners’ World will explain what chitting is and how to get started.

 Fruit and vegetables to sow indoors